 Print vs. Digital: Another Emotional Win for Paper

 By Temple University for the U.S. Post Office researching direct mail adverting vs. digital advertising.

 See full article published in Neuroscience Marketing

-You probably think this is wrong, but a person can flip open his/her paper planner to the intended day before the digital user gets out his/her device, finds the app, launches it, gets to the right day, etc. And by the time the digital user does this, the paper user has already closed his/her planner.
+A person can flip open his/her paper planner to the intended day before the digital user gets out his/her device, finds the app, launches it, gets to the right day, etc. And by the time the digital user does this, the paper user has already closed his/her planner.